kaylynn234/domenicquirl.github.io/content/blog/parsing-basics/index.md

 ```
 You can see we have a lot of single-character tokens in there (including left and right brackets of all types), and then the groupings of strings and comments, numbers, and identifiers and keywords, as well as kinds to group things like `&&` or `!=` together.
 We also have the `Error` kind in case we see a character we don't understand, and the `Eof` kind, which stands for "end of file" and will be the last token produced by the lexer.
-Next, we will something that will come in handy a lot during our implementation: we will define a macro for referencing token kinds:
+Next, we will do something that will come in handy a lot during our implementation: we will define a macro for referencing token kinds:
 ```rust
 #[macro_export]
 macro_rules!
 T {